 Supplementary material

-Familial three-way balanced translocation causes 1q43→qter loss and 10q25.2→qter gain in a severely affected male toddler

-Carlos Córdova-Fletesa, Eliakym Arámbula-Merazb, Ana Itzel Zarazúa-Niñoa, Jesús Madueña-Molinac, Marbella Elizabeth Sáinz-Barrazac, Juan Ramón González-Garcíad, Christian León-Leónc, Gabriel López-Lópezc, Efraín Guadalupe Lugo-Guzmánc, Verónica Judith Picos-Cárdenasc,e*.

 Supplementary figure legends

 Supplementary Fig. 1.
 Modified partial screenshot from DECIPHER showing all terminal 1q deletions overlapping our patient’s deletion.
 In this, we highlight (red shading) the spanning of the present deletion.
 In addition, we show just one patient (ISCA patient nssv577260) with practically the same breakpoint as that of our patient’s deletion as well as eight other patients with similar deletions (DECIPHER patients 2219 and 4092; ISCA patients nssv577258, nssv577264, nssv584387, nssv1415047, nssv3396736, and nssv13655372) (see also Table 1).
 Vertical black arrows indicate some morbid genes relevant to the 1q43-q44 deletion syndrome.
 Furthermore, we delimit by dotted lines, a potential gene involved in cardiac defects.
 Note that this gene displays a high HI index of 17.76 score (most likely haploinsufficient) to a particular instance (mentioned as “Affected patient”) used to open the DECIPHER’s graphic.
 Although not showed in this graphic, the LoF/pLI score to SMYD3 is 0.00, which means a low score for haploinsufficiency sensitivity.
 Note: The last accession to this online graphic was at October 6, 2018.